Staff

 fnicoletti@hawkridge.org

-We welcome our Fall 2024 team, which includes seasonal employees, apprentices, trainees, interns, and volunteers.
+We welcome our 2025 team, which includes seasonal employees, apprentices, trainees, interns, and some volunteers.

 David Alexander grew up living all over the world, and after finishing his medical training in Dallas, Madison, and Tucson finally decided it was time to settle down.
 Through some luck, he and his wife Christina landed in Duluth, MN of all places.
 David has been a passionate birder over the years and still manages to get overseas for a few nature trips a year.
 Starting in the Fall of 1995, he has been an annual visitor and later a volunteer at Hawk Ridge.